 Mixing from viscous fingering

-Stokes flow in a Hele-Shaw cell serves as a simple analog for porous media flow.
+Stokes flow in a Hele-Shaw cell serves as a simple analog for porous media flows.
 We study spreading and mixing of slugs of different viscosities flowing between two parallel glass plates.
 Shown below are the concentration fields of slugs of three miscible fluids--red, blue, and green.
 Ratio of viscosities: blue/red = 55, green/blue = 5.
+Initial placement of slugs is shown in the top figure.
 More mobile red fluid flows through the less mobile blue fluid.

 Mixing at low Reynolds number can be enhanced by alternating injection of slugs of different viscosities.
+This is relevant for achieving fast mixing in microfluidic devices as well as during miscible CO2 flooding.
 We show that the synergetic action of alternating injection and viscous fingering leads to a dramatic increase in mixing efficiency.
 Top: mild viscosity contrast, Middle: strong viscosity contrast, Bottom: optimum viscosity contrast.

 Mixing and dilution in heterogeneous formations